aylwarda/my-fintech-homework-wk1/README.md

 ### How is your company performing relative to competitors in the same domain?

-At this point, it would not be innaccurate to make the determination, that Frollo is the leader of this domain in Australia, and while it remains an enabler of other disruptors, startups and forward thinking FinTechs, it will remain on top as it has already accomplished the creation of a robust platform already being used by a number customers with a bright future.
+At this point, it would not be inaccurate to make the determination, that Frollo is the leader of this domain in Australia, and while it remains an enabler of other disruptors, startups and forward thinking FinTechs, it will remain on top as it has already accomplished the creation of a robust platform already being used by a number customers with a bright future.

 Larger (can be read as older) financial organisations are doing a number of things within the Open Banking landscape, but seem more interested in grabbing a slice of the product pie, e.g. loans, cards, insurance, etc. by fleshing out platforms within their own legacy ecosystems, and not focussing on the biggest benefit of Open Banking, namely the avalanche of data that it opens up [[13][13]].
-One could argue that these encumbents already have all the data they need internally and the rush to build out BaaS platforms and rent out their licences is something they could focus on, but they forget, the data isn't theirs; ignore the owners of the data and they will leave and take their data with them.
+One could argue that these incumbents already have all the data they need internally and the rush to build out BaaS platforms and rent out their licences is something they could focus on, but they forget, the data isn't theirs; ignore the owners of the data and they will leave and take their data with them.